-Notable Challenges in 2023/24
+Notable Challenges in 2024/25

-8. The County Council has continued to deliver its services during a period of high inflation and national, political and global events which have continued to have a significant impact on supplies and service costs and other factors, driving inflation and supply chain disruption.
+- 8. The County Council has continued to deliver its services during a period of significant change including a change of national Government and world events which have continued to have a significant impact on supplies and service costs and other factors.
 The Council has had to manage a range of significant service pressures, within both adults' and children's services and community support demands arising from the impact of the cost of living for residents.
-The recruitment and retention of staff has been challenging in some services and remains a significant risk for the County Council, albeit significant action be being taken to mitigate this.
-The Council has been proactive in responding to the need for assistance for refugees and drawing on County resources as well as government funding in a complex and ever-changing set of expectations.

-- 9. The County Council's business management system (SAP) needs to be replaced and a decision was taken in 2019 to implement a new Enterprise Management System covering finance, HR, payroll and procurement support systems.
-The programme experienced a number of setbacks due to various factors and was paused.
-A further decision was taken in May 2024 to commence the implementation of the Oracle Fusion solution with a stronger focus on business change to align business processes and ways of working to the new technology, strengthened and more carefully resourced programme management and governance supported by a new set of suppliers with a robust procurement and commercial strategy.
-The external auditor considered the project as part of their Value for Money work for 2022/23.
-This was reported to the Regulation, Audit and Accounts Committee in March 2024.
-EY made two recommendations which the County Council accepted, regarding strengthening the governance and risk management arrangements and ensuring the lessons learnt from the previous work are implemented.
-These will be reviewed through the project governance process. - 10.
-External audit of the Council's accounts in 2022/23 has been affected by the national challenges to external audit capacity resulting in a delay in audit completions.
-The Council or its staff have played no part in this delay.
-The Council is anticipating that a disclaimed opinion, which is a modified opinion, will be issued for the 2022/23 accounts, as the external auditor is unlikely to undertake any assurance on the County Council accounts for 2022/23 and so is not able to provide an opinion on the financial statements.
-However, the Council's Value for Money opinion (see paragraph 85) and the audit of the Pension Fund accounts have been completed.
-It is anticipated that there will be an impact of the disclaimed opinion on the future years' audits, which would reduce in time.
+The recruitment and retention of staff has been challenging in some services and remains a significant risk for the Council has been proactive in responding to the need for assistance for refugees and drawing on County resources as well as government funding in a complex and ever-changing set of expectations. - 9.
+The County Council has engaged with the Government on its plans for devolution and the establishment of a Mayoral Combined Authority in Sussex.
+The Leader of the Council has also engaged with the Government and other local council leaders on the Government's plan to reorganise local government, with an aim of establishing unitary councils nationwide by 2028.
+The pooling of local government pension funds is also likely to see significant change as the County Council is part of the ACCESS pool, which is expected to be merged with another pool. - 10.
+The County Council's business management system (SAP) needs to be replaced and a decision was taken in May 2024 to commence the implementation of the Oracle Fusion solution, with a stronger focus on business change to align business processes and ways of working to the new technology, strengthened and more carefully resourced programme management and governance supported by a new set of suppliers with a robust procurement and commercial strategy.
+This has built on learning from previous years and has been in line with advice from the Council's external auditors.
+The Performance and Finance Scrutiny Committee receives regular monitoring reports on the progress of the implementation of Oracle Fusion as part of improving the governance arrangements of the programme.
+The Finance and Procurement modules are due to go live at the end of 2025 and HR and Payroll modules are due to go live in April 2026. - 11.
+External audit of the Council's accounts in 2023/24 was delayed as part of national challenges for the local government external audit sector.
+The accounts were approved by the Regulation, Audit and Accounts Committee in February 2025.
+It is anticipated that the 2024/25 external audit will be delivered to an earlier timescale, with audited accounts due to be considered by the Committee in November 2025 and the Committee continues to monitor the situation.